telefonicaid/perseo-fe/docs/API/plain_rules.md

 -   **subservice**: subservice of rule
 -   **ruleName**: name of the rule
--   **reportInterval**: time to see an entity as silent (in other words, how much time has to pass since last entity update to consider that entity is in "no signal" situation so the rule is triggered)
+-   **reportInterval**: time to see an entity as silent (in other words, how much time has to pass since last entity update to consider that entity is in "no signal" situation so the rule is triggered) (same value as field of the same field in rule condition).
--   **reportIntervalAttr**: entity attribute where find value for reportInterval.
+-   **reportIntervalAttr**: entity attribute where find value for reportInterval (same value as field of the same field in rule condition).
--   **maxTimeDetection**: max time in seconds to not see an entity as silent (in other words, how much time has to pass since last entity update to not consider that entity is in "no signal" situation due to entity is death (no modified during a long time)
+-   **maxTimeDetection**: max time in seconds to not see an entity as silent (in other words, how much time has to pass since last entity update to not consider that entity is in "no signal" situation due to entity is death (no modified during a long time) (same value as field of the same field in rule condition)
--   **maxTimeDetectionAttr**: entity attribute where find value for maxTimeDetection.
+-   **maxTimeDetectionAttr**: entity attribute where find value for maxTimeDetection (same value as field of the same field in rule condition).
 -   **id**: entity id
 -   **type**: entity type
 -   **internalCurrentTime**: current time